ElderScrollsLegends/elder-scrolls-legends-docs/_api_v1/cards_list.md

 type
 : The type of the card (ex.
 Action, Creature, Item, Support)

-subtype
+subtypes
-: The subtype of the card (ex.
+: The subtypes of the card (ex.
 Argonian, Dragon, Imperial)

 cost
 : How much it costs to cast the card